 - Who is the carrier?
 Is it an HMO, PPO, Indemnity, Medicare or Medicare supplement?
 The appeal process can vary depending on the type of plan.
-Most insurers take every day allowed under the terms of the plan, which is typically 30-60 business days, for an appeal.
+Typically, insurers are allowed 30 60 business days for an appeal.
+Most insurers take every day allowed under the terms of the plan.
 They know that most people get frustrated and stop.
 Their strategy is denial by delay.
 You can beat them if you persist. - Does your company self-fund?
 This means that the employer hires the insurer to administer the plan.
 In those cases the employer may ask the insurer to cover something normally denied.
-It's frequently called an "Administrative Waiver." - Do you also have Medicare?
-Medicare does not cover anything investigational/experimental and Medicare covers proton for prostate cancer.
-The Medicare bulletin detailing this is at the end of this document.
+It's frequently called an "Administrative Waiver."
+If this is the case, contact the benefits area of the employer and ask to discuss your situation with them.
+Be prepared to explain why proton treatment will benefit them in terms of less down time, less lost productivity, less medical expense to treat side effects.
+Ask if they will intervene with the insurer. - Do you also have traditional Medicare?
+As of July, 2015, Medicare does not cover anything investigational/experimental.
+Medicare covers proton for prostate cancer at 80% of U&P. The Medicare bulletin detailing this is at the end of this document.